My Innovation Plan

 Each of us is an influencer of others.
 In fact, to live is to influence.
 Wherever and whenever our lives interact with others (at home, at work or in our community), we have influence.
 We change lives.
 We affect people every single day with the looks on our face, the words we say, the actions we choose, and the decisions we make.
 Even choices and traits of our friends and even our friends’ friends have a powerful effect on ours.
 The interactions we have in this world offer great opportunities.
 They can be either positive or negative.
 They can add value to the lives of others or they can take value away.

-One and half year, my daughter has benefited immensely and have gained valuable learning experiences in Homeschooling through my Blended-Learning initiative.
+For two years, my daughter has benefited immensely and have gained valuable learning experiences in Homeschooling through my Blended-Learning initiative.
 The book, Influencer has broadened my horizon.
 I have learned a lot of valuable information from it.
-To bring change in any organization, I’ve clearly understand that giving information is not enough itself.
-It should be supported with other important steps.
+To bring change in any organization, I’ve clearly understood that giving information is not enough itself.
+It should be supported by other important steps.
 So, I want to be an important agent for change and decide to influence my friends.
 I aim my friends’ hearts and minds.
 I can influence by providing a clear logic, an explanation of the benefits them by appealing to shared values and emotional connection.

 Starting in the Fall of 2016, I will organize a meeting about Blended- Home-school project, whoever is interested to participate, they will.
 After meeting, my first thing to do is create a home-school team and then guide them in every possible way.
 I will be the leader in this change effort but will find friends, they will mentor members for assistance.
 I think there are three people in the organization who is against homeschooling.
 If I manage to gain their trust and support, they can make my plan a success since they are silver-tongued and effective people.
 I will ask those persons to join me in that endeavor because only the team can make the change happen.